wimpywarlord/hacker_earth_and_hacker_rank_solutions/README.md

 ## Contributing

-Help us make the this repo better in any way possible.
+Help us make the this repo better by either adding more questions or improving the current ones.

 ## I'm a social animal!